elad661/slideclicker/README.md

 The server side (which you need to run on your laptop) is written in Python, and the Android app is written in C# using Xamarin (yes, that means you'll need Windows or Mac OS to compile the code.
 Sorry.)

+**Please note**: you should only use this app if there's *literally* no other clicker you can use.
+If you use Libreoffice Impress, for example, then "LibreOffice Impress Remote" is probably a better choice.
+If you have a USB based clicker that works - use it instead, it'll be more reilable.
+I take no responsibility for anything going wrong with your talk / presentation because of a bug in slideclicker.

 Requirements
 ------------